360modder/psburn/docs/usage/embeddingresources/invokesubscripts.md

 # Invoke Sub Scripts

-You can also invoke multiple subscripts from a single executable by using **$Executable** in your powershell script which stores the path for powershell executable.
+You can also invoke multiple sub scripts from a single executable by using **$Executable** in your powershell script which stores the path for powershell executable.

 ## Test